imransai/TWISE/README.md

 ```

-  To evaluate the model, just extract the model provided in tar.gz format in the pretrained_models dir and run
+  To evaluate the model, just extract the model provided in tar.gz format in the pretrained_models dir and run:

   python evaluate.py --data-folder datapath_dir

   where datapath_dir is the folder where Data directory is.
 It evaluates the model based the metrics MAE, RMSE, TMAE, TRMSE etc.

 # Virtual KITTI